Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: / -complete complexity dichotomies

-We can observe that the problem is actually trivial if $H$ contains a vertex with all $t$-coloured loops (then return YES).
+We can observe that the problem is actually trivial if $H$ contains a vertex with all $t$-coloured loops, indeed every $t$-edge-coloured graph can be mapped to this vertex (in this case, we return YES).
 Moreover, if not, then the complete graph $K_{|H|+1}$ with all $t$-coloured edges between each pair of vertices does not map to $H$.
-Indeed by the pigeonhole principle, two vertices have the same image thus this image vertex should have all loops, a contradiction.
+Indeed by the pigeonhole principle, two vertices $u$ and $v$ of our input $t$-edge-coloured graph must have the same image vertex $w$ in $H$.
+As there is an edge coloured $i$ between $u$ and $v$, there must be a loop coloured $i$ on $w$.
+Thus $w$ should have all $t$-coloured loops, a contradiction.
 Thus, in all such cases, the property is nontrivial on loopless $t$-edge-coloured graphs and hence the problem is \NP-complete. \end{proof}